Anes1032/witnz/README.md

 Witnz = External verification layer for any consensus system

-Witnz is both a **concept** (Proof of Observation) and a **product** (Audit-as-a-Service).
-A fundamental rethinking of how we verify consensus in distributed systems, delivered as a production-ready SaaS platform.

 **The Idea:**
 What if we could verify the trustworthiness of any consensus system (Raft, BFT, Paxos) by having known third parties (not anonymous observers) watch and certify what they see?
 No computation, no complex protocols - just observation by legally accountable entities.